troonie/troonie-mobile/README.md

 # Troonie Mobile
-Mobile version of Troonie especially work with steganography
+Mobile version of <a href="https://github.com/troonie/troonie" target="_blank">Troonie</a>, especially work with steganography.